How to Lose Most of a Sunday Morning

 AWESOME.
 I applied to be a beta tester for Ravelry some time ago and today I finally got my invite.
 It’s a “Web 2.0” application (i.e. Flickr) for knitters and crocheters.
 I’m having a look around now and – wow – I could be spending a LOT of time on this site.
 If you want to see what it’s all about, they’ve just posted a sneek peak with lots of screenshots.

 Edited to Add: I’m really pleased with the site so far.
-I sent an e-mail to Casey this morning asking whether they’ll be alternatives to using Flickr for your photos, and he wrote back (really quickly!) to confirm that there definitely will be.
-He also offered to give me “editor access” so I can upload a lot of the Australian wools and patterns missing from the site.
+I sent an e-mail to Cassidy this morning asking whether there will be alternatives to using Flickr for your photos, and they wrote back (really quickly!) to confirm that there definitely will be.
+They also offered to give me “editor access” so I can upload a lot of the Australian wools and patterns missing from the site.

 Gingerism